 This information is intended as a general introduction to this topic.
 As each person is affected differently by balance and dizziness problems, speak with your health care professional for individual advice.

-A number of devices available in Canada may be helpful to some people with vestibular disorders:
+A number of devices available in Canada may be helpful to some people with balance and dizziness disorders:

 Brain stimulation devices